PabloJM21/ETL-pipeline/README.md

 The data extracted from the API corresponds to Manufacturers’ Shipments, Inventories, and Orders from the U.S. Census Bureau.
 It contains the following variables:

-- `data_type_code`: The code corresponding to the monthly outcome and the monthly percentual change in the outcome of each data type.
+- `data_type_code`: The code corresponding to the monthly outcome and its percentual change of each data type.
 These data types, along with their codes are: Value of Shipments (VS, MPCVS), New Orders (NO, MPCNO), Unfilled Orders (UO, MPCUO) and Total Inventories (TI, MPCTI).
 - `seasonally_adj`: Denotes wheather the outcome has been seasonally adjusted.
 - `category_code`: Indicates the manufacture category.
 - `cell_value`: The outcome of the corresponding data type.
-- `time_slot_id`:
+- `time`: Indicates the year and month.